A boxer’s stance is the foundation upon which everything is built.

 It may feel unnatural or uncomfortable, and you can tweak it in time, but get the fundamentals right before making any adjustments.

-It’s effective for defence as standing side on reduces the target area an attacker can hit.
+It’s effective for defense as the standing side reduces the target area an attacker can hit.
 And for offense, it positions your strong hand at the back ready to unload with rotational power.

 The 7 Fundamentals of a Rock-solid Boxing Stance